TTT-2/docs/docs/developers/basics/creating-an-addon.md

 ## Publishing your Addon

+The most easy way of publishing your addon is with the [GMPublisher](https://github.com/WilliamVenner/gmpublisher).
+Follow their guide on how to use it.
+If you want to manually upload it or write a script to automate it, you can follow the description written here.

 ### Windows

 In order to upload your addon to the Steam Workshop, you need to first compile it into a .gma file.